d15122836/sqa-survey/README.md

 ### Possible Risks

-Since many functions in the survey class are interdependent, therefore there is a high chance that error in one function can effect the working of other functions as well.
+Since many functions in the survey class are inter-dependent, therefore there is a high chance that error in one function can effect the working of other functions as well.

 ### Dependencies